 2. Take a Wild Road Trip on the Skeleton Coast

 A road trip along the Skeleton Coast of Namibia is an off-road adventure you will never forget.
 Along the coast, you will come across a unique blend of colonial German towns such as Swakopmund, great expanses of uninhabited coastline, an abundant supply of wildlife and of course – the Namib Desert.
 This vast stretch of coast got its name from the countless shipwrecks scattered along the shoreline.
-Namibia was built for a true African road trip with incredibly long, flat stretch of hard-pan that runs along the most surreal coastal wilderness in the world.
+Namibia was built for a true African road trip with an incredibly long, flat stretch of hard-pan that runs along the most surreal coastal wilderness in the world.
 Where else can you drive the desert coast in the company of elephants?
 But you can only make this trek in a fully equipped 4×4.
 Make sure you have prepared yourself and your vehicle for any situation as help can be hours away.

 3. Experience the Culture and Diversity of Windhoek